Releasing statistics in spreadsheets

 |Significant at 0.05 level||*|

-Here is a list of links to the resources referenced in this guidance:
+Links to the resources referenced in this guidance:

 - Statistics Authority: Code of Practice for Statistics